SmartEVSE/SmartEVSE-3/docs/configuration.md

               -press "Confirm", within 30 seconds the app will confirm a MAC address and an IP address You are connected now.
 If you want special stuff (static IP address, special DNS address), configure them on your AP/router.

+              v3.6.4 and newer BACKUP PROCEDURE: if you don't get it to work with the ESPTouch app, there is a backup procedure:
+              -connect your SmartEVSE with a USB cable to your PC -install the USB driver (Windows) or not (linux) for ESP32 chipset -connect your favorite serial terminal to the appropriate port -on the SmartEVSE LCD screen, select "Wifi", select "SetupWifi", -press the middle button to start the configuration procedure, -wait for 120s ; then press enter on your serial terminal; you will be prompted for your WiFi network name and password.
   <Enabled>   Connect to your LAN via Wifi.

 AUTOUPDAT     (only appears when WIFI is Enabled):